-We have audited the accompanying consolidated financial statements of Elysee Development Corp. (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2019 and November 30, 2018, and the consolidated statements of earnings and comprehensive earnings, cash flows, and changes in equity for the thirteen month period ended December 31, 2019 and the year ended November 30, 2018, and notes to the consolidated financial statements, including a summary of significant accounting policies.
+We have audited the accompanying consolidated financial statements of Elysee Development Corp. (the "Company"), which comprise the consolidated statements of financial position as at December 31, 2020 and 2019, and the consolidated statements of earnings and comprehensive earnings, cash flows, and changes in equity for the years then ended, and notes to the consolidated financial statements, including a summary of significant accounting policies.

-In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2019 and 2018, and its financial performance and its cash flows for the thirteen month period ended December 31, 2019 and the year ended November 30, 2018 in accordance with International Financial Reporting Standards ("IFRS").
+In our opinion, these consolidated financial statements present fairly, in all material respects, the financial position of the Company as at December 31, 2020 and 2019, and its financial performance and its cash flows for the years then ended in accordance with International Financial Reporting Standards ("IFRS").